Tampere-University-Urban-Physics/fundamentals-of-gis/Content/8_Exercise.md

 4. **After calculating the efficiency ratios, compose a map.**
 	1. Which districts have the highest efficiency?
 What about the lowest?
 	2. Why do these districts have high/low efficiency scores?
+ 	3. In your reflection, consider how the design choices you made can lead to 'lies'.

 *TIP: Visualize the map using a similar logic as is found in Table 1 and use the same visualization style for all maps you compose.*